Fine-grained Pseudo-code Generation Method via Code Feature Extraction and Transformer: Conclusion and Future Work

 \section{Conclusion and Future Work}

-This article proposes a novel deep pseudo-code generation method {\tool} via Transformer and code feature extraction.
+In this study, we propose a novel deep pseudo-code generation method {\tool} via Transformer and code feature extraction.
 In the encoder part, {\tool} utilizes both Transformer encoder and code feature extractor to perform encoding for source code.
 In the decoder part, {\tool} resorts to the beam search algorithm for pseudo-code generation.
-Empirical results and a human study verified the effectiveness of our proposed method.
+Empirical results verified the effectiveness of our proposed method.
 Moreover, we also design the experiments to justify the component setting's rationality in {\tool}.

 In the future, we want to improve the effectiveness of our proposed method {\tool} by considering more advanced attention mechanisms and pre-training models.
-Moreover, we also want to verify the effectiveness of {\tool} by considering corpora gathered from other commercial or open-source projects developed by other programming languages, such as Java, C++, C\#.
+Moreover, we also want to verify the effectiveness of {\tool} by considering corpora gathered from other commercial or open-source projects developed by other programming languages.